 That's common knowledge.

-We had a very good and encouraging productive conversation on just how to do that.
+We had a very good and encouraging, productive conversation on just how to do that.

-It was important that we discussed our differences uh that we have, but it was also important that we discussed the core principles that tie us all together.
+It was important that we discussed our differences that we have, but it was also important that we discussed the core principles that tie us all together.

-Um, the fact that we have an executive that is going way beyond the boundaries of the Constitution and how it's important to us that we restore Article I of the Constitution.
+Principles like the Constitution, the separation of powers, the fact that we have an executive that is going way beyond the boundaries of the Constitution and how it's important to us that we restore Article I of the Constitution.

-You know, it's it's the principle of self-government.
+You know, it's the principle of self-government.

 We talked about the Supreme Court and things like this.

-Um I was very encouraged with what I heard from Donald Trump today.
+I was very encouraged with what I heard from Donald Trump today.

 I was very encouraged with this meeting.

-Um, but this is a process.
+But this is a process.

 It takes a little time.